amoghjos/appbussiness/README.md

 - Title has a huge impact on conversition rate.
 For example, "Hilly - Super Dating App" to "Hilly - Dating App for Singles" lead to 20% increase in app units/product page view, so use relevant title.

+- Don't use keywords, even if they are super relevant and easy to rank for, if the Apple Search Score is less than 7.

 - Use seasonal metadatas (screenshots, icon, video).
 For example, hallowen, valentine, chrismas will have different design in USA.
 Consider these seasonal marketing assets based on localization.

 - Localization is critical to an app's success.
 Use tool like <a href = "https://crowdin.com/"> Crowdin </a> to automate app localization.
 Collect lots of feedback from translators on how you can improve app's user expereince for their language.